materialsproject/fireworks/docs/firetask_tutorial.rst

 This tutorial show you how to:

-* Run multiple tasks within a single FireWork
+* Run multiple tasks within a single Firework
 * Run tasks that are defined within a Python function, rather than a shell script

 This tutorial can be completed from the command line, but some knowledge of Python is helpful.
 In this tutorial, we will run examples on the central server for simplicity.
 One could just as easily run them on a FireWorker if you've set one up.